50 Pages Posted: 6 Jun 2015 Last revised: 8 May 2017

 Choosing a mortgage is one of the most important financial decisions made by a household.
 Financial innovation has given rise to more complex mortgage products with back-loaded payments, known as ‘Alternative Mortgage Products’ (AMPs), or ‘Interest-Only Mortgages’.
 Using a specially designed question module in a representative survey of UK mortgage holders, we investigate the effect of consumer financial sophistication on the decision to choose an AMP instead of a standard repayment mortgage.
 We show poor financial literacy and present bias raise the likelihood of choosing an AMP.
-Financially literate individuals are also more likely to choose an adjustable rate mortgage, suggesting they avoid paying the term premium of a fixed rate mortgage.
+Financially literate individuals are also more likely to choose an Adjustable Rate Mortgage (ARM), suggesting they avoid paying the term premium of a fixed rate mortgage.

 Suggested Citation: Suggested Citation